SciML/ModelingToolkitCourse/docs/src/lectures/lecture1.md

 One thing to consider now in the `Spring` component is the meaning of the spring stretch/compression variable `x`.
 What does it mean if this variable is positive or negative?
 It's important to note when reviewing the model output that a positive `x` means the spring is compressed and vise versa for a negative `x`.

 Now, if we want to create a full *mass-spring-damper* system with our new `Damper` and `Spring` components, we need to create some boundary conditions, such as a stationary reference and an input force.
-Createing a stationary reference in acausal modeling is a bit tricky.
+Creating a stationary reference in acausal modeling is a bit tricky.
 We know that the velocity should be set to zero, as it's stationary.
 But what should the force be?
 Thinking about Newton's principles, every force on a non-moving object is met with an equal but opposite force.
 Therefore we add a variable `f` to represent this force, which will be part of the solved system solution.

 ```@example l1